 Lowcountry Land Trust has heard from many foresters in the months since the 2023 closure of the WestRock paper mill was announced.
 In an industry where proximity to a mill is critical to pricing, limited options for moving pulpwood and the downward pressure on stumpage prices create uncertainty that we hope to help you navigate.

-Lowcountry Land Trust understands the concerns and questions that arise in such situations and therefore consulted with Ryan Wenzel, principal of Sabine & Waters and chair of the Tricounty Forest Landowners Association, and Board Trustee Richard Morrison, president of White Oak Forestry Corporation and owner of Doe Hall Creek Timber Company, to provide landowners with additional information about the wide-ranging implications of the paper mill closure.
+Lowcountry Land Trust understands the concerns and questions that arise in such situations and therefore consulted with Ryan Wenzel, principal of Sabine & Waters and chair of the Tricounty Forest Landowners Association, to provide landowners with additional information about the wide-ranging implications of the paper mill closure.

 In this blog post, we will explore the challenge foresters currently face, provide valuable insights and solutions to adapt to the changing industry, and highlight available resources to assist landowners during this transitional period.